Factory and Workshop Act 1878: Inadequate resources for strict enforcement

 The TUC had few complaints about the act, but complained that the inspectorate enforcing it was too small and lacking in 'practical men'.
 The latter complaint was partially addressed by changing the recruitment process and appointing a number of former trade union officials to the inspectorate.
 The total number of inspectors increased from 38 in 1868 to 56 in 1885, but (the general secretary of the TUC complained) these had to cover the more than 110,000 workplaces registered (in 1881) and attempt to detect unregistered workplaces falling within the scope of the act: 16 out of 39 districts in England had no registered workshops and only half the registered workshops had been inspected in 1881.
 When, after several unsuccessful attempts to extend some of the protections of the act to shopworkers, Sir John Lubbock succeeded in securing passage of a Shop Hours Regulation Act 1886 (49 & 50 Vict. c.
 55) at the end of the 1886 session, the act made no provision for (and the Home Secretary Hugh Childers refused to accept any amendment allowing) enforcement by inspection.
 (Note: Gladstone's administration had been defeated on Irish issues; a dissolution was to follow once essential non-controversial bills had been passed.
 Therefore, no controversial amendments to the bill could be accepted; its remaining opponents also objected to its treatment as non-controversial.)
 The Evening Standard thought that this meant the act would be a dead letter, given experiences with the Factory Acts:The Factory Acts are enforced by an elaborate machinery of inspection.
 Anyone who has taken the trouble to inquire into the matter knows perfectly well that without this stringent inspection they would be absolutely worthless.
 Even as it is they are contravened openly every day, because the best inspection must, from the nature of the case, be somewhat spasmodic and uncertain.
 When an Inspector discovers that the law has been broken he summons the offending party; but, as a rule, if he does not make the discovery himself, no one informs him of it.
 The chief provisions of the last Factory Act are hung up, legibly printed on white cardboard, "plain for all men to see", in every room of every factory.
 No one can be ignorant of them; yet when they are disregarded, as they are constantly, it is the rarest thing for any of the women affected by the illegality to give information.

 Repeal

-The whole act was repealed by the Factory and Workshop Act 1901 (1 Edw.
+The whole act was repealed by section 161 of, and part I of the seventh schedule to, the Factory and Workshop Act 1901 (1 Edw.
 7. c.
-22), which consolidated the act with subsequent amendments.
+22), which came into force on 1 January 1902.